Curious about COVID-19 vaccines, their safety, and efficacy? Educate yourself by reading what is a myth, and what is a fact, about COVID-19 vaccines.

 Myth: COVID-19 vaccines contain metals and microchips that cause you to be magnetic.

 FACT: COVID-19 vaccines do not contain microchips or make you magnetic.

 Safety has been a top priority throughout the vaccine development and approval process.
 All of the vaccines are metal-free and do not contain any materials that produce an electromagnetic field or attraction, including microchips.
-According to the CDC, even if a vaccine contained a magnetic metal, the dosage is too small to cause a magnet to attract.
 You can learn more about each vaccine’s ingredients on the CDC’s Ingredients included in COVID-19 vaccines feature.

 Myths vs. Facts COVID-19 Vaccine